Minimal Non-Weierstrass Semigroups: Pinkham's theorem and a structure theorem

-All the flat, graded families of $k[z]$-algebras specializing to $k[S]$ are flat subfamilies of the universal homogeneous unfolding of $k[S]$.
-If it happens that every fiber of this universal unfolding has a singular point, then these points will define a multi-section.
-In the family of semigroups that we will study, there is a natural section of the family defined everywhere over the unfolding.
+is a homogeneous one-parameter smoothing, then after base change we may assume that $\deg z=1$.
+Then $C=\Proj A$ is a smooth projective curve in a weighted projective space with a unique point $p$ at infinity, which has $S$ as Weierstrass semigroup.
+Note that $C$ is smooth because the general point of the special fiber of the affine curve $\Spec k[S]$ is smooth; the singular point corresponds to the irrelevant maximal ideal of $A$. \end{proof}

-Our philosophy is that \emph{if such a family has a natural section, then it probably represents a singular point in each fiber}, and thus the semigroup is likely not to be a Weierstrass semigroup.
-This is what we will prove (Theorem~\ref{main}) about the family of ``degree-special'' semigroups defined below.
-(However there are also families with section where the section actually follows the ``origin'', tracing out a smooth point---see Example~\ref{smoothsection}.)
-See Example~\ref{genus 13} for the two degree-special semigroups of genus 13, and Example~\ref{higher genus} for other families of examples of degree-special semigroups that we have found.
+All the flat, positively graded families of $k[z]$-algebras specializing to $k[S]$ are flat subfamilies of the universal positively graded unfolding of $k[S]$.
+If there is a natural multisection defined over the unfolding whose values are singular points, Pinkham's theorem shows that $S$ is not Weierstrass.
+Conversely if there are singular points in every fiber then they define a multisection.
+Thus in proving that a semigroup is not Weierstrass, it is natural to look for a multisection.
+However there are also families with section where the section actually follows the ``origin'', tracing out a smooth point---see Example~\ref{smooth section}.